No matter how mentally healthy, resilient, or happy we are, every one of us goes through times when we need to cope with something difficult.

 This worksheet is another simple one, with only three columns:

-The goal of this technique is to challenge your negative and/or irrational thoughts and replace them with new, more positive and more realistic thoughts.
+The goal of this technique is to challenge your negative and/or irrational thoughts and replace them with fresh, more positive, logical, and realistic thoughts.

-First, you write down the negative thought that is nagging at you, like “Everyone hates me.”
-Then, you write down the rational response, perhaps something like “There are billions of people in the world, and there’s no way they all hate me.”
-Finally, you write down a new thought to replace the negative one, such as “Some people may not like me, but that’s okay because I like me.”
+First, you write down the irrational thought that is nagging at you, like “Everyone hates me.”
+Then, you write down a more reasoned response, perhaps something like “There are billions of people in the world, and there’s no way they all hate me.”
+Finally, you write down a fresh thought to replace the negative one, such as “Some people may not like me, but that’s okay because I like me.”

-To learn more about this technique and see an example worksheet, click here.
+To learn more about this technique and see an example worksheet, click here: Fighting Irrational Thoughts With Logic.

-This worksheet helps you to identify the sources of your stress and sadness.
-It also instructs you to list resources you can use to help you cope, some of the barriers that hinder coping, and the strategies you can use to overcome the barriers.
+Coping – Stressors and Resources helps you to identify the sources of your stress and sadness.
+It also instructs you to list resources you can use to help you cope, some of the obstacles that hinder coping, and the strategies you can use to overcome the obstacles.

 You can use this worksheet to create a master plan for combating stress that’s caused by any mental health issues, including depression, anger, anxiety, or irrational thinking.